TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/HackedSite/Detect.rst

 gained access to a perfectly configured and secured TYPO3 site.
-In previous chapters we discussed how important it is to use secure passwords, not to use unencrypted connections, not to store backups (e.g. MySQL database "dumpfiles") in a publicly accessible directory, etc. All these examples could lead to the result that access details fall into the hands of an attacker, who possibly uses them, simply logs into your system and edits some pages as a usual editor.
+In previous chapters we discussed how important it is to use secure passwords, not to use unencrypted connections, not to store backups (for example `MySQL`:pn:database "dumpfiles") in a publicly accessible directory, etc. All these examples could lead to the result that access details fall into the hands of an attacker, who possibly uses them, simply logs into your system and edits some pages as a usual editor.

-Depending on how sophisticated, tricky, small and frequently the changes are and how large the TYPO3 system is (e.g. how many editors and pages are active), it may take a long time to realize that this is actually a hack and possibly takes much longer to find the cause, simply because there is no technical issue but maybe an organizational vulnerability.
+Depending on how sophisticated, tricky, small and frequently the changes are and how large the TYPO3 system is (for example how many editors and pages are active), it may take a long time to realize that this is actually a hack and possibly takes much longer to find the cause, simply because there is no technical issue but maybe an organizational vulnerability.

-The combination of some of the recommendations in this document reduces the risk (e.g. locking backend users to specific IP addresses, store your backup files outside the web server's document root, etc.).
+The combination of some of the recommendations in this document reduces the risk (for example locking backend users to specific IP addresses, store your backup files outside the web server's document root, etc.).